-The Board has made the determination that Mr Freestone, Mr McKeith, Mr Askew, Mr Rowe and Mr Johnstone are independent Directors, Mr Conway is the Finance Director and Chief Financial Officer and is therefore not considered to be independent.
-By virtue of La Mancha's 31% shareholding in the Company, Mr Sawiris and Mr de Montessus, who both joined the Board on 1 September 2015, are not considered to be independent.
+The Board has made the determination that Mr Freestone, Mr McKeith, Mr Askew and Mr Johnstone are independent Directors.
+Mr Rowe was considered to be an independent Director up until his departure on 31 March 2016.
+Mr Conway is the Finance Director and Chief Financial Officer and is therefore not considered to be independent.
+By virtue of La Mancha's 30.4% shareholding (as at 30 June 2016) in the Company, Mr Sawiris and Mr de Montessus, who both joined the Board on 1 September 2015, are not considered to be independent.